 Just like the fashion of the decade, the hair of the time was also diverse.
 There were feminine updos, poodle looks, rockabilly styles, glamorous pin curls, barrel curls, bandana-wrapped styles, and plenty more.
 Makeup-wise, the decade was full of glamour.
 Advances in makeup and cosmetics lead the way for fantastic new beauty looks.
 In general, the makeup of the time consisted of a creamy foundation, pastel pink blush, soft eyeshadow, red or pink lips, and mascara on the upper lashes.
 During the time, eyebrows were tapered and feminine.
 Also, winged eyeliner became popular during the decade.

 50s Clothing and Style

 The ’50s silhouette was all about the hourglass.
 So, naturally, fit-and-flare dresses were highly popular during the time.
-However, shirt dresses and fitted pencil dresses were also a favourite choice for stylish women.
-Of course, no matter the style, ’50s dresses were all generally knee-length with many also featuring a playful colour or print.
+However, shirt dresses and fitted pencil dresses were also a favorite choice for stylish women.
+Of course, no matter the style, ’50s dresses were all generally knee-length with many also featuring a playful color or print.
 Additionally, square-neck and halterneck designs were trending at the time.

 SHOP THE LOOK

 50s Poodle Skirts